Cycling in Bangkok: Sala Daeng to Chao Phraya Sky Park

 Introduction

 This route is typically ridden as a loop, beginning and ending at the ferry crossing from Wat Khlong Toei Nok Pier.
-At a steady pace, it can be completed in approximately 45–60 minutes, depending on stops within Sri Nakhon Khuean Khan Park and along the elevated paths.
-Most riders follow the natural flow of the route through the park before continuing along the surrounding roads and pathways, with the option to shorten or extend the ride depending on time and comfort.
+Most riders follow the natural flow of the route through Sri Nakhon Khuean Khan Park before continuing along the surrounding roads and elevated pathways.
+The ride can easily be shortened or extended by exploring additional park paths or neighbouring roads, depending on your available time and preferred cycling distance.

 Route Context in Bangkok

-This route connects the riverside at Khlong Toei with Bang Krachao across the Chao Phraya River, an area known for its preserved green space and network of small roads and elevated paths.
+This route connects Wat Khlong Toei Nok Pier with Bang Krachao across the Chao Phraya River, linking Bangkokโs urban riverside with one of the cityโs largest preserved green areas.
 After leaving the riverside, the route passes through quiet residential areas and Sri Nakhon Khuean Khan Park.
 Along the way, it combines river transport, park infrastructure, and connections with local communities within a short distance.

 Bang Krachao Green Lung Cycling Route Overview